What Do We Know About Space?

 Is space completely silent?

-Though the space is a vacuum, it’s not completely empty: it is filled with plasma, or charged particles.
+Though space is a vacuum, it’s not completely empty: it is filled with plasma, or charged particles.
 These particles can generate (or be affected by) electric and magnetic fields, and, thus, can transfer magnetosonic waves – the plasma-equivalent of sound waves.
-Their sound pressure level is about -100dB.
-The human hearing threshold is about +60dB, so we can’t hear these waves on a daily basis but can detect them using instruments designed for that purpose, e.g. geostationary satellites.
-To hear them, we need to record and convert them into audible tracks – some weird-sounding “space music”.
+They are inaudible to humans, but can be recorded by spacecraft and converted into audible tracks – some weird-sounding “space music”.

 Brief summary: basic space facts to remember

 Space is a vacuum with radiation and matter particles floating out there.
-The estimated age of the universe is from 11.4 billion to 13.8 billion years.
-The size of the observable universe is about 46.5 billion light-years in any direction from the Earth (or 93 billion light-years in diameter).
-Everything that exists in the universe is made of normal matter, dark matter, and dark energy; scientists are still investigating the nature and origin of the latter two substances.
+The estimated age of the Universe is about 13.8 billion years.
+The size of the observable Universe is about 46.5 billion light-years in any direction from the Earth (or 93 billion light-years in diameter).
+Everything that exists in the Universe is made of normal matter, dark matter, and dark energy; scientists are still investigating the nature and origin of the latter two substances.

 All about space: get even more space information